marartner/travhaller/README.md

 Once you have a Node, you can start exploring the API:

 The `getResource()` method allows you to get the actual API Response.
 With `follow()` you can follow a link of that node to get another Node.
+If there exists an _embedded Resource with the given name, it will be used instead of querying the server, as specified in the [HAL+JSON Draft](https://tools.ietf.org/html/draft-kelly-json-hal-06#section-8.3)

 *For example:*